apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

 SQL++ is a highly composable expression language.
 Each SQL++ expression returns zero or more data model instances.
 There are three major kinds of expressions in SQL++.
-At the topmost level, a SQL++ expression can be an OperatorExpression (similar to a mathematical expression), an ConditionalExpression (to choose between alternative values), or a QuantifiedExpression (which yields a boolean value).
+At the topmost level, a SQL++ expression can be an OperatorExpression (similar to a mathematical expression), or a QuantifiedExpression (which yields a boolean value).
 Each will be detailed as we explore the full SQL++ grammar.

-    Expression ::= OperatorExpression | CaseExpression | QuantifiedExpression
+    Expression ::= OperatorExpression | QuantifiedExpression

 Note that in the following text, words enclosed in angle brackets denote keywords that are not case-sensitive.